 “It’s been stimulating and interesting to hear other people’s views and experiences”...
 “It has provided me with information on things about which I had been completely ignorant” ... “a safe space to discuss - and cake!”
 These are just some of the overwhelmingly positive responses of the nearly 40 participants on the Tunbridge Wells Deanery Living in Loving and Faith course.
 The course has been meeting at Bennett Diocesan Memorial School and brings together nine churches representing different context and traditions.

 "This joint course emerged from deanery clergy hoping to provide the best opportunity for congregations to engage with others - especially people with different views and experiences.
 “The neutral space provided by the school has been so helpful” feeds back one of the organisers.

 “People have chatted openly with others and no doubt that’s because the course creates a safe space for important conversations.”
 Leading the course has proven simple as there is a wealth of resources available, including a book, podcasts, films, and an online library of additional material, all of which, according to the course leaders in Tunbridge Wells, “are expertly balanced and produced.”

 Tunbridge Wells Deanery

-Two key roles have been developed within the Diocese to help support the process:
+Two key roles were developed within the Diocese to help support the process:

-She is our link person with the national Next Steps group which has the task of ensuring that the church-wide process of learning and discernment will be gathered, listened to and reflected on by the bishops together with members of General Synod as they discern the way forward for the Church of England in a process that will be concluded in 2022.
+She is our link person with the national Next Steps group which has the task of ensuring that the church-wide process of learning and discernment will be gathered, listened to and reflected on by the bishops together with members of General Synod, as they discern the way forward for the Church of England in a process.

 Watch this short film in which Joel explains his role: